anedyaio/anedya-example-raspberry-pi/update_firmware_OTA/README.md

 3. Write down your code in the `current_script.py` file.
 4. Install the necessary dependencies and it's ready to go.
 5. Run the `current_script.py`.

-## For Testing

-Sample assets are included in the folder.
-You can use the sample script to test the OTA through Anedya.

-Checksums:
-- **asset_for_test_with_checksum.py**: `0f9888d0fe732a7d6537666e2e844d0baeec906671c73e9b53f6663c784c4c9f`

 > [!TIP]
 > For more details, visit Anedya [documentation](https://docs.anedya.io?utm_source=github&utm_medium=link&utm_campaign=github-examples&utm_content=pi).